AmishaSingh21/Analysis-Project/README.md

      |Ship Postal Code|Numbers|
      |Ship Country|India|
      |B2B|True, False|
-## Analysis Question:-
-1. Compare the sales and orders using single chart ?.
-2. Which Month got the highest sale and orders ?.
-3. In the year 2022, who purchased more- Men or Women ?
-4. What are the different order status in the year 2022 ?
-5. The top 10 states contributing to the sales ?
-6. Relation between the age and the gender based on the age numbers ?
-7. Which channel is contributing to the maximum sales ?
-8. Highest salary category ?
-9. Which channel has made what % of sale ?
-10. Show the sales report according to timestamp ?
-11. What are the count of Orders made by different Genders based on their Age Group ?
-12. What are the percentage count of orders made by each channels ?

 * Data Transformating :  _Transformed the structured the extrcted datagiving it a proper fit into the row and column_
 * Data Cleaning : _Removed the unnecessary columns, duplicates and null values, Inconsistencies handle missing datas_